About Debbie | Atomic Mobiles

 Debbie of AtomicMobiles.com with cute pug dogInfluences + Loves

-Marcel Duchamp, Hans Arp, Sophie Taeuber-Arp, Tristan Tzara, Hannah Hoch, Emmy Hennings, Hugo Ball, Man Ray, and Moholy-Nagy.
-Obviously Dada is a major influence.
+Influences + Loves Marcel Duchamp, Hans Arp, Sophie Taeuber-Arp, Tristan Tzara, Hannah Hoch, Emmy Hennings, Hugo Ball, Man Ray, and Moholy-Nagy.
+Dada!

 ______________________________________________________________